SebestianSije/documentation/content/developer/tutorials/server_framework_101/04_relational_fields.rst

       to create new tags from the form view of properties.

    .. tip::
-      Rely on the reference documentation for :ref:`the field component
+      Refer to the documentation on :ref:`the field component
       <reference/view_architectures/form/field>` in form views to find a nice display for property
       tags.